draeger-lab/SPECIMEN/README.md

 SPECIMEN is a collection of different workflows designed for the automated and standardised curation of genome-scale models.
 It is mainly based on the [refineGEMs toolbox](https://github.com/draeger-lab/refinegems/tree/main), but also includes additional tools like [CarveMe](https://carveme.readthedocs.io/en/latest/).

-> Note: <br>
+> [!NOTE]
-  This tool is currently still under active developement, any feedback or ideas are welcome.
-Also, since its developemental, please note that bugs and error will probably occur.
+> This tool is currently still under active developement, any feedback or ideas are welcome.
+Also, since its
+> developemental, please note that bugs and errors will probably occur.
 Please feel free to report them to the developers.

 Currently avaible workflow: